richie0866/Rostruct/docs/getting-started/installation.md

 ### with `#!lua loadfile()`

 Storing Rostruct in the filesystem is a great way to cut down on any loading time experienced while debugging.
-Save the latest `Rostruct.lua` file from the [Github Releases page](https://github.com/richie0866/Rostruct/releases/latest) to your executor's `workspace/` directory.
+Save the latest `Rostruct.lua` file from the [GitHub Releases page](https://github.com/richie0866/Rostruct/releases/latest) to your executor's `workspace/` directory.
 Load the Lua file with:

 === "loadfile"